vborrego/springboot-usvc-test/README.md

 # springboot-usvc-test
-SpringBoot sets of micro services that determine the language which was used to write a document sotred in UTF-8 enconding.
+SpringBoot sets of micro services that determine the language which was used to write a document stored in UTF-8 encoding.

 Uses Eureka as a Service Discovery and Spring Cloud Gateway as a API Gateway and Load Balancer.